 - A Piece of clean cloth

 The procedure is quite simple.
-Squeeze a considerable amount of lemon juice on the surface of the blade and cover it with a layer of salt.
+First, squeeze a considerable amount of lemon juice on the blade’s surface and cover it with a layer of salt.
 Wait for about 45 minutes so that acid shows its action onto the rust.
 Now scrub it with a dishwashing scrubber and if necessary, use steel wool to clear off stubborn stains.
 The salt acts as abrasive and helps scratch off the rust.
 You will definitely get a shiny blade in the end.
 When you have finished your job, always cover the surface of the knife with a layer of oil.

 C. Using Toilet cleaner as a knife Rust Remover